Skip to Main Content

 This anthology introduces the field of indigenous environmental justice, which concerns fairness (or lack thereof) in environmental decisionmaking involving indigenous people, including disproportionate burdens of environmentally harmful activities.
 The authors provide perspectives on topics including environmental racism and constraints on religious freedom, as well as the responses of indigenous people to promote fairness.

-Restatement of the Law Third, The Law of American Indians (American Law Institute, 2013)
+Restatement of the Law, The Law of American Indians (American Law Institute, Current)

 Tiller’s Guide to Indian Country: Economic Profiles of American Indian Reservations (Veronica E. Velarde Tiller ed., 2017)

 In addition to economic information on tribes, this guide includes useful information and statistics on land status, government, culture, and history.
-Available on campus and remotely with ASURITE.
+Available on campus or remotely with ASURITE.

 American Indian Law Review (University of Oklahoma College of Law)